How Capell Works

 Section titled “The Core Model”Most Capell work follows this path:

-A site represents a public web property.
-A site can have one domain or several, one language or several, and its own pages, settings, and theme choices.
+| Site | A public web property.
+It can have one domain or several, one language or several, and its own pages, settings, and theme choices. |

-A page is a structured record in a hierarchy.
-Pages own translated URLs, type-specific fields, publishing state, media relationships, and layout relationships.
+| Page | A structured record in a hierarchy.
+It owns translated URLs, type-specific fields, publishing state, media, and layout relationships. |

 The main content records are deliberately small and composable: